auth0/docs/articles/email/index.md

 url: /email
 ---

-With Auth0, you can send emails to your users to
+With Auth0, you can send emails to your users to:

 * validate their email address at sign up
-* to confirm a password change request at a later date.
+* confirm a password change request at a later date

 The dashboard allows you to customize emails using Markdown templates and macros, which include the context of the current application and user.